Focus in Nanomedicine

 Informational Webinar led by Nanomedicine Focus Faculty Director and BUnano Director, Professor Mark Grinstaff, 1/8/2018:

 Nanotechnologies present new opportunities for advancing medical science and disease treatment in human health care.
-Boston University’s Focus in Nanomedicine offers Biomedical Engineering Master’s students a structured path for acquiring the unique interdisciplinary knowledge and skill sets to advance and distinguish themselves in this growing sector.
-Graduates will be prepared to use their nanotechnology skills in industry and consulting careers or in future training in MD, PhD, or MD/PhD programs.
+The Focus Area in Nanomedicine was developed for MS students in Biomedical Engineering who seek to apply nanoscience and nanotechnology to medical challenges.
+This program offers students a structured path for acquiring the unique interdisciplinary knowledge and skill sets to advance and distinguish themselves in this growing sector.
+Graduates are prepared to use their nanotechnology skills in industry and consulting careers or in future training in MD, PhD, or MD/PhD programs.

 For more information about the Nanomedicine Focus, please contact Program Manager Brenda Hugot at email@example.com.

-The MS in Biomedical Engineering with a Focus in Nanomedicine is the vision of BU Nanotechnology Innovation Center (BUnano) in collaboration with the Department of Medicine’s Evans Center for Interdisciplinary Biomedical Research and the College of Engineering.
+The MS in Biomedical Engineering with a Focus in Nanomedicine is the vision of BUnano in collaboration with the Department of Medicine’s Evans Center for Interdisciplinary Biomedical Research and the College of Engineering.
 We foster clinician and scientist collaborations through interactions at all stages of research and pre-clinical development.
 This collaborative program is part of BUnano’s commitment to interdisciplinary research and training of young scientists, and bridges the resources of the School of Medicine and the College of Engineering.